gnolang/gno/docs/GADDAFI.md

-For this speech, and for daring to challenge the petro-dollar, and for the cunning of Kissinger against Assad, Gaddafi was murdered in the streets.
+For this speech, and for daring to challenge the petro-dollar, and by the cunning of Kissinger against Assad, Gaddafi was murdered in the streets.
 Emphasis my own.
 I don't claim that all of this speech is true; only that truth eventually prevails.